 The main reason people tamper evidence is to suppress the truth or remove any hints or clues that will lead to their incrimination.

-Once the court takes notice of a missing evidence that should rightly exist, they can start investigating.
+Once the court takes notice of missing evidence that should rightly exist, they can start investigating.

 Other forms

-Acts of coercion, threats, or doing elaborate means to obstruct a person to release an evidence are considered punishable by law according to NRS 199.230.
+Acts of coercion, threats, or doing elaborate means to obstruct a person from releasing evidence are considered punishable by law according to NRS 199.230.

-If the court manages to prove that an evidence has been in any way tampered to hamper progress of the case, then penalties will be laid upon the violator.
+If the court manages to prove that evidence has been in any way tampered with to hamper progress of the case, then penalties will be laid upon the violator.
 Such penalties are:

 Category C Felony